Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic08/bonus_assignment08.md

 </div>

-Finally, we implement both an SGD regressor and an SGD classifier from scrath and validate both with real-world datasets.
+Finally, we implement both an SGD regressor and an SGD classifier from scratch and validate both with real-world datasets.

 <p float="left">
   <img src="../../_static/img/assignment8_teaser_sdg_classifier.png" width="450" />